RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Please use the web migration tool at http://localhost/otobo/migration.pl (replace "localhost" with your OTOBO hostname) and follow the process.

 When the migration is complete, please take your time and test the entire system.
-Once you have decided, that the migration was successful and you want to use OTOBO from now on, start the OTOBO Daemon:
+Once you have decided that the migration was successful and that you want to use OTOBO from now on, start the OTOBO Daemon:

 .. code-block:: bash